feast: God Has Faith in You

 We all know that God is faithful to perform all He promises, all the promises He has made to us.
 He is merciful.
 He is forgiving.
 He is always on hand to help His people.
 He is holy, just, eternal, loving, kind, gentle, forgiving, and deeply concerned for us.
 He is perfect in all His ways.

-Man is full of vanity, lust and greed.
+Man is full of vanity, lust, and greed.
 The best of us are like a cactus with big, long thorns.
 The condition of mankind is summed up for us in Romans 3.
-It's not too nice to hear these things about ourselves:
+It is not too nice to hear these things about ourselves:

-Romans 3:10-18 As it is written: "There is none righteous, no, not one; there is none that understands; there is none that seeks after God.
-They are all gone out of the way; they are altogether become unprofitable; there is none that does good, no, not one. [sounds terrible] Their throat is an open sepulchre; with their tongues they have used deceit; the poison of asps in under their lips; whose mouth is full of cursing and bitterness.
+Romans 3:10-18 As it is written: "There is none righteous, no, not one; there is none who understands; there is none who seeks after God.
+They have all turned aside; they have altogether become unprofitable; there is none who does good, no, not one. [sounds terrible] Their throat is an open tomb; with their tongues they have practiced deceit; the poison of asps in under their lips; whose mouth is full of cursing and bitterness.
 Their feet are swift to shed blood; destruction and misery are in their ways; and the way of peace they have not known.
 [Why?
 Because] There is no fear of God before their eyes."

 John has been speaking on fear.
 Mankind does not fear God.
 Thus he goes his own way.
 Even God looks at man in an unusual way here:

 He refers to Jacob as a worm.
-Finally (in this section) in I Peter 4:17-18, we have looked at this once, but just to see this here again:
+Finally (in this section) please turn to I Peter 4.

-I Peter 4:17-18 For the time has come that judgment must begin at the house of God, and if at first it begins with us, what shall the end be of them that obey not the gospel of God?
-And if the righteous scarcely be saved, where shall the ungodly and the sinner appear?
+I Peter 4:17-18 For the time has come for judgment to begin at the house of God; and if it begins with us first, what will the end be of those who obey not the gospel of God?
+Now if the righteous one is scarcely saved, where will the ungodly and the sinner appear?

 You still might say, "Well, he isn't all that bad."
 We can look at the savagery of the last few wars where millions of men, women, and children were killed in bombings.
 Some soldiers, having lost control, quit killing soldiers and wiped out villages and killed civilian populations.
 I was talking with John when we had the thing about Normandy recently and I said 9,000 people were killed or wounded on the first day of Normandy.
 He said there was one battle in the Civil War where 11,000 people (one battle, one-third of the population of Jefferson City) were killed or wounded.

 We can go back to the Catholic Inquisition.
-There are things I don't even want to discuss.
+There are things I do not even want to discuss.
 They did terrible things to "convert" Christians.
-Aren't you glad that God's conversion isn't that way?
+Are you not glad that God's conversion is not that way?
 We have to acknowledge what it says in Jeremiah 10,.
 We will take one last look here.
 We have a lot of evidence that shows that man is not what he should be.

 I think you can see from the history of all these years that that is absolutely true.
 Man does not know how to take care of himself, to walk in the right way.